lukasturcani/stk/docs/source/construction_overview.rst

-:mod:`stk` cannot hope to provide a good solution to this problem, it does try to make it easy for you to convert an :mod:`stk` :class:`.Molecule` into whatever format you need to make use of this other software.
+:mod:`stk` cannot hope to provide a good solution to this problem, it does try to make it easy for you to convert an :mod:`stk` :class:`.Molecule` into whatever format you need to make use of other software.
 This means you can access atoms and bonds with :meth:`.Molecule.get_atoms` and :meth:`.Molecule.get_bonds`, you can convert any :mod:`stk` :class:`.Molecule` into an :mod:`rdkit` molecule with :meth:`.Molecule.to_rdkit_mol` or you